pactflow/docs.pactflow.io/website/docs/docs/examples/bi-directional/consumer/wiremock/readme.md

 [![Can I deploy Status](https://testdemo.pactflow.io/pacticipants/pactflow-example-consumer-wiremock/branches/master/latest-version/can-i-deploy/to-environment/production/badge)](https://testdemo.pactflow.io/pacticipants/pactflow-example-consumer-wiremock/branches/master/latest-version/can-i-deploy/to-environment/production/badge)

-This is an example of a Java consumer that uses Wiremock (with Junit5), [Pactflow](https://pactflow.io) and Travis CI to ensure that it is compatible with the expectations its consumers have of it.
+This is an example of a Java consumer that uses Wiremock (with Junit5), [Pactflow](https://pactflow.io) and GitHub Actions to ensure that it is compatible with the expectations its consumers have of it.

 The project uses a Makefile to simulate a very simple build pipeline with two stages - test and deploy.